 The Foundation sponsors a safe-harbor 401(k) and a Roth 401(k) plan for all eligible employees.
-The election period for new participants is generally 60 days before their one-year anniversary date.
+The election period for new participants is generally within one month of employment.
 The employer will match dollar for dollar up to 3% of the employee's eligible compensation.
-The employer will also match fifty cents per dollar for contributions of greater than 3% and 5% for the year ended December 31, 2015 and 2014.
+The employer will also match fifty cents per dollar for contributions of greater than 3% and 5% for the years ended December 31, 2016 and 2015, respectively.
 These dollars are 100% vested at the time they are paid.
-Effective January 1, 2015, the plan provides for a discretionary employer contribution which was 2% in 2015.
-For the years ended December 31, 2015 and 2014, total cost to the Foundation was \$48,932 and \$33,108, respectively.
+The plan provides for a discretionary employer contribution which was 2% in 2016 and 2015.
+For the years ended December 31, 2016 and 2015, total cost to the Foundation was \$48,637 and \$48,932, respectively.